DanCrayne/secret-santa/README.md

 ## Excluding Certain Pairs

-Sometimes you may want to exclude pairs of people, for example, friends or couples who will already be getting each other a gift.
+Sometimes you may want to exclude pairs of people, for example friends or couples who will already be getting each other a gift.
 These pairs are defined in the _exclusions.csv_ file.